How to watch 6 Nations abroad 2019

 Why can’t I watch the 6 Nations abroad?

-BBC iPlayer and ITV Hub both geo-block their video content.
-This means when you try to stream a program from a non-UK internet connection you’ll be denied.
+You can.
+But you need to you a VPN first.
+This is because BBC iPlayer and ITV Hub both geo-block their video content.
+Which means you can’t stream a program from a non-UK internet connection.

 How to watch the 6 Nations abroad 2019?